austintgriffith/web2-to-web3-curriculum/day3/README.md

 What are smart contracts?
 (We only talked about smart contracts (wallets) a bit on day 2)

+Point to Ethereum page gives an overivew over [here](https://ethereum.org/en/get-eth/#dex).

 Swap some ETH to stable on Uniswap.
  - Just a smart contract that handle the prices with a "simple" formula
  - ENS follows you to Uniswap
  - gas / mempools / slippage / sandwich attack

 It's easy to create identities (can be just an ETH address) => Sybil attack

+DEX is the start to more DeFi things.
+Mention Aave, dydx, bancor

+Talk about staking